 New professors 2015

-Thirty-nine new professors were inaugurated at Uppsala University on 13 November 2015.
-Here are their own presentations of their research.
+Thirty-nine new professors were inaugurated at Uppsala University on 13 November 2015 in the grand inauguration ceremony.
+Here they present their research.

 - Gabriella Andersson, materials physics